Research and Prototyping Study of an LLM-Based Chatbot for Electromagnetic Simulations: Overview of the basic AI workflow

 \subsection{Chatbot-driven workflow}

 Both open source FE tools are now integrated into a chatbot-driven workflow, as illustrated in Figure~\ref{fig:basic_workflow}.
-The chatbot is based on the free tier version of the LLM Google Gemini 2.0 Flash.
+The chatbot is based on the free tier of Google Gemini-2.0-Flash, a multimodal LLM, but uses only its text generation capabilities.
+For general literature on LLMs, see~\cite{LLMbook}.
 The user interface is implemented as an interactive web application using the open source framework Streamlit~\cite{streamlit2025}, see Figure~\ref{fig:user_interface}.
 Python serves as the coordinating and automation layer, managing the interaction between workflow components.

 The program workflow can be summarized as follows: The user’s prompt is incorporated into a system prompt containing a task description, rules and examples (see Appendix~\ref{subsec:system_prompts_Python}), which is given to the LLM to generate a string of (ideally\footnote{Mind that the LLM is a probabilistic model where, even though, input and output guardrails are used, there is no complete guarantee that the expected correct structured output is generated and that this output is fully reproducible in a deterministic sense.
 Thus, even when given the same input, a degree of uncertainty regarding the resulting output remains.}) syntactically correct Python code.
 Then, a cleaned version of the LLM’s output string serves as the input for a function that executes the dynamically generated Python code.
 The Gmsh and GetDP code is static and accessed via a predefined Python wrapper function (see Section~\ref{subsec:open_source_fe_tools}), which takes a list of coordinate tuples as input and runs the finite element simulation as a side effect.
 It is important to emphasize that the LLM’s weights are not updated or re-trained (that is, there is no fine-tuning); rather, the pre-trained model is contextualized at runtime via the system prompt.
 More precisely, the system prompt supplies task-specific instructions and context regarding the model's input, however, it does not alter the model's parameters.
 Moreover, this workflow does not employ retrieval-augmented generation (RAG) or any persistent memory mechanism: no external knowledge store is queried during generation and no state is retained beyond the immediate prompt.